adrianoaguiar/lnpm-env-dev/README.md

 > Source code must be placed to **www** folder

-> By default project will be available on: http://youprojectname.loc (default is ttp://lnpm.loc)
+> Project will be available on: http://youprojectname.loc (by default is http://lnpm.loc)